Effect of Brexit on Gibraltar: Cross-border movement

-Formal negotiation period
+Formal negotiation

 Negotiations started soon after and focussed on the future status of the border.
 No formal agreement had been reached by December 2021, and so several temporary bridging measures for mutual recognition were introduced with respect to driving licences and healthcare between Spain and Gibraltar.
 The negotiations continued through the winter of 2021–22 and there were hopes that they would finish during the spring as the objective was to conclude an agreement before Easter.
 However, negotiations continued throughout the summer of 2022 and proceeded slowly, partly due to the British government crisis that took place at the time, and uncertainty remained about the timetable.
 The reciprocal health care agreement that had been extended until 30 June 2022 came to an end.
-As a result it became necessary for residents of Gibraltar to purchase travel insurance in order to receive low cost emergency health care in Spain.
-By the end of 2022, negotiations appeared to be deadlocked over the policing of passport control at Gibraltar airport.
+As a result it became necessary for residents of Gibraltar to purchase travel insurance to receive low cost emergency health care in Spain.

+By the end of 2022, negotiations were deadlocked over the issue of policing passport control at Gibraltar Airport.
+Talks remained stalled during 2023, with Spain insisting that its Policía Nacional control entry into the Schengen area (as is the norm on all Spanish entry points to Schengen) and the UK demanding that the work be done by Frontex officers (who elsewhere only supplement national authorities by exception).
+Spain also sought greater controls to reduce tobacco smuggling from Gibraltar into Spain, which was estimated to cost Spain around €400 million a year in lost revenue.

 Concerns about the possible election of a Spanish government in 2023 that could be less sympathetic to Gibraltar's aspirations led to renewed discussion of the possible consequences of the failure of the treaty talks.
 This could be a continuation of the status quo or a more isolated Gibraltar hoping to benefit from low taxes and low regulation.
+The Gibraltar National Economic Plan predicted that there would be a reduction in the territory's workforce if there were no deal, but that investing in high-skill and high-wage jobs could allow Gibraltar's resident population to continue to prosper.
+After the inconclusive 2023 Spanish general election in July, talks were suspended pending the formation of a coalition government.
+In November 2023, the former Prime Minister Pedro Sánchez was reelected and the new coalition government was formed.
+In December, negotiations resumed.
+In the UK Parliament in March 2024, Sir Bill Cash MP expressed his concern that British citizens who are temporarily resident in Gibraltar could be limited to visits to Spain of only 90 days per 180 days.

+Negotiations continued during 2024, until June 2025 though they were suspended during the summer for the 2024 UK general election (which resulted in a change of UK government, with the Labour Party winning the election).